smclark86/100-days-of-code/log.md

 **Today's Progress**: Made a simple photo gallery page and a blog page for bootcamp exercises.
 I also started learning more about Bootstrap in the bootcamp.

 **Thoughts**: I can definitely tell I'm improving in knowledge and skill, even though I know I'm still very much a beginner.
-The exercises that I worked on today taught me some new things, but I also was able to figure out how to code the marjority of the projects from scratch before seeing the solutions so much faster than I would have been able to last week.
+The exercises that I worked on today taught me some new things, but I also was able to figure out how to code the majority of the projects from scratch before seeing the solutions so much faster than I would have been able to last week.
 While learning about Bootstrap today, I realized that the reason I was confused about Bootstrap on Day 4 is because I didn't have the library installed locally, lol.
 That's why learning is always a good thing!

+### Day 15: June 24, Saturday - 2 hours

+**Today's Progress**: Learned some more about some Bootstrap basics today.

+**Thoughts**: I had no idea that you could either install Bootstrap locally, or just link to it via CDN.
+Bootstrap just seemed so daunting before starting to learn about it in the bootcamp, but I'm excited to learn more.
+It definitely looks like quite a powerful tool.
+I had some trouble at first while messing with a navbar, and I finally figured out that it was because I had the closing tag for the navbar-header div in the wrong place.
+Definitely got some practice Googling for answers today!